 Providing a great user experience is a must for many digital products, and user experience (UX) design has consequently become prominent in recent years.
 Does this mean that product owners and product managers should become UX experts?
 Who should design the UX and which UX skills should product owners and product managers have?
 Read on to find out my recommendations.

 I often get asked how much product owners and product manager should know about user experience (UX) design and who should do the UX work on an agile team.
-To answer this question, we have to consider what you are responsible for as the product owner or the product manager: to ensure that your product creates the desired value for its customers and users and for the business.
+To answer this question, let’s reflect on what product people re responsible: to ensure that your product creates the desired value for the users and for the business.
 Your job is not to design a great user experience.
 Does this mean that product owners and product managers should not care about the user experience?
 Of course not!

-If the user experience design is important but if it’s not a core responsibility of the product owner or product manager, whose job is it?
-I prefer having one or more qualified user experience designers on the agile team, the cross-functional team that designs, builds, and tests the product.
+If the user experience design is important but if it’s not a core responsibility of the person in charge of the product, whose job is it?
+I prefer having one or more qualified user experience designers on the team, the cross-functional team that designs, builds, and tests the product.
 In a Scrum context, that’s the development team in the picture below.

 As the picture above shows, I view it as the job of the development team to offer design and technology leadership and to own the user experience design.

 As the person in charge of the product, you should know enough about the users so that you can guide the development team and explain who the product is for, why people (would) buy and use it, what makes it stand out, and what the desired business benefits are.
 A great way to do this is to create personas including a primary persona.

 While it’s great to explain the users’ characteristics and goals to the development team, it’s even better to involve the development team members in carry out the product discovery and user research work out.
 I have therefore placed the user research work between the product owner and the development team in the picture above.